ufz/ogs/web/content/docs/userguide/parallel_computing/mpi/index.md

 ### 3. Check results

-There are two output types available, VTK and XMDF.
+There are two output types available, VTK and XDMF.
 In the project file, output type can be specified in `type` tag of `output` tag, for example: